MIT-LCP/Shakespeare-Method/README.md

 # Shakespeare-Method
 ## Text mining electronic health records

+The Shakespeare-Method repository contains the code we used (in a user friendly tutorial style) to develop a new method to identify attributed and unattributed potential adverse events using the unstructured notes portion of electronic health records.

+We chose the case of transfusion adverse events  and potential transfusion adverse events because new transfusion adverse events types were becoming recognized during the study data period; therefore, we anticipated an opportunity to find unattributed potential transfusion adverse events in the notes.
+We used MIMIC-III (EHRs for adult critical care admissions at a major teaching hospital, 2001-2012) dataset and formed a Transfused group (21,443 admissions treated with packed red blood cells, platelets, or plasma), excluded 2,373 ambiguous admissions (grey), and formed a Comparison group of 25,468 admissions.
+We concatenated the text notes for each admission, sorted by date, into one document, and deleted replicate sentences and lists.
+We  identified statistically significant words in Transfused vs. Comparison.
+Then, Transfused documents were vectorized on only those words, followed by topic modeling on these Transfused documents to produce 45 topics.
+After assigning the maximum topic to each document, we separated the documents (admissions) that had a low maximum topic score for further review by subject matter experts to evaluate for potential adverse events.

 Questions about this code can be sent to Summer Rankin (rankin_summer@bah.com, summerkrankin@gmail.com) or Kate Dowdy (dowdy_katherine@bah.com).

 x.y_description